Monday, October 7, 2024

 UAS shall be issued with RSD by CEMILAC along with manuals released by the Main Contractor to User Services after compliance with TCB meeting User requirements.

-Manuals shall be classified into flight publication and technical publication.
+Manuals shall be classified into flight publications and technical publications.
 Flight publications shall be prepared by the Main Contractor and approved by CEMILAC.
-Technical publication shall be prepared by the Main Contractor in consultation with the maintenance departments of User Services.
+Technical publications shall be prepared by the Main Contractor in consultation with the maintenance departments of User Services.
 Technical Publications shall be released by the Main Contractor to User Services.
 CEMILAC shall not approve the technical publications.

-The MTC/RMTC holder or identified production agency shall carry out production under the DGAQA-approved quality management process.
+The MTC/RMTC holder or identified production agency shall conduct production under the DGAQA-approved quality management process.
 The production organization shall have ‘Production Organization Approval’ (POA) from DGAQA as per Subpart G2, IMTAR 21.

 MTC/RMTC is a design-cum-production certificate.
 Hence MTC holders can take up production of aircraft after obtaining POA.
 In case the MTC/RMTC holder wants to take up production through a production partner, then the MTC/RMTC holder may enter into a licensed production agreement.